Nobody: A Film Review

 Nobody is Bob Odenkirk's first venture into playing the action hero.

-While addicts await their fix with the final series of Better Call Saul, its star, Bob Odenkirk, may ease their withdrawal symptoms somewhat with his full-length movie Nobody, released in June 2021.
-In the film, he plays Hutch Mansell, a decent, hard-working husband and father - a "Mr. Ordinary" - a role that is far from the sleazy anti-hero lawyer, Saul Goodman.
+While people with an addiction await their fix with the final series of Better Call Saul, its star, Bob Odenkirk, may ease their withdrawal symptoms somewhat with his full-length movie Nobody, released in June 2021.
+In the film, he plays Hutch Mansell, a decent, hard-working husband and father - a "Mr. Ordinary" - a role that is far from the sleazy anti-hero lawyer Saul Goodman.

 Mansell lives with his wife and children in a quiet suburb and leads an everyday family life.
-Director Ilya Naishuller emphasizes the "ordinariness" by showing Mansell doing the same mundane things each day of the week, one week after another.
-He is so ordinary that almost every week, he brings the garbage out late on garbage day, just as the collection truck disappears down the street.
-Each day he works at an engineering company where he is an accountant and part-owner.
-The type of engineering work the company does is not specified, but that fact is not particularly relevant to the story.
+Director Ilya Naishuller emphasizes the "ordinariness" by showing Mansell doing the same mundane things each day, one week after another.
+He is so ordinary that he brings the garbage out almost every week late on garbage day, just as the collection truck disappears down the street.
+Each day, he works at an engineering company as an accountant and part-owner.
+The type of engineering work the company does is not specified, but that fact is irrelevant to the story.

 This systematic way of life would likely continue for decades, except that fate has other plans.
 On his daily bus ride to work, a group of young thugs climbs on board and starts to harass passengers.
-Suddenly a switch flips in Mansell's head, and this ordinary guy changes into a not-so-ordinary one - a semi-dormant alter ego seems to take over.
+Suddenly, a switch flips in Mansell's head, and this ordinary guy changes into a not-so-ordinary one.
+A semi-dormant alter ego seems to be taking over.
 Without elaborating and spoiling the plot, the hooligans quickly discover that they have taken on the wrong guy to their detriment.

 This film is Bob Odenkirk's first venture into playing the action hero.
-In Better Call Saul and Breaking Bad, he is a morally unethical sleazy lawyer, but he's never violent.
-His role in Nobody is the polar opposite - an all-action hour and a half of total escapism, where he showcases rarely seen sides of his acting repertoire.
+In Better Call Saul and Breaking Bad, he is a morally unethical, sleazy lawyer, but he's never violent.
+His role in Nobody is the polar opposite - an all-action hour and a half of total escapism, where he showcases rarely-seen sides of his acting repertoire.
 It's the part he says he always wanted to play but was never sure he could pull off.
-He does pull it off here and does it well, delivering the goods for viewers who enjoy that kind of thing.
+He pulls it off here and does it well, delivering the goods for viewers who enjoy that.

 Nobody Final Comments